sodadata/docs/soda/data-privacy.md

 ## Making secure connections

-Installed in your environment, you use the Soda Core command-line tools to securely connect to a data source using system variables to store login credentials.
+Installed in your environment, you use the Soda Library command-line tools to securely connect to a data source using system variables to store login credentials.

-You can connect Soda Core to your Soda Cloud account.
+You can connect Soda Library to your Soda Cloud account.
 To communicate with your data source, Soda Cloud uses a Network Address Translation (NAT) gateway with the IP address 54.78.91.111.
 You may wish to add this IP address to your data source's passlist.

 ## Single sign-on with Soda Cloud